Finals #1 - It’s time for the game to win deep

 Round #14 - Great teams need great role players

-Round #13 - Living life forwards
+Round #13 - Living life forward

 The way he sees life is that it will continually deal us hands of cards.
 Some hands are better than others, but it’s up to us to choose how we play those cards, and whilst we think we know, it is our response in the moment which is the measure.